compenguy/AoC2021/README.md

 seems like an amazing idea, so I'm adding in tests for the previous days, and I intend to follow that pattern going forward.
 Also, super happy with how I divided up my functions because it made the tests really simple.

+### First Star

+Well, this one threw me off, largely because at first I missed the fact that the the actual dataset didn't use the same number of bits as the sample dataset.
+So after I got the test working, I had to go back and refactor my algorithm to accommodate an arbitrary number of bits to operate on.

+### Second Star

+Ok, gotta admit.
+This one took me a long time to really grok what was being asked.
+Once I figured it out, it took me a few iterations to get my solution into a form I was happy with, performance- and clarity-wise.

+My first pass at a solution for this relied on sorting.
+Rust's `sort_by_key()` and `partition_point()` along with the slicing semantics, made a recursive algorithm pretty efficient.

+Once I saw that with each recursion I was 'locking' a new bit in place, I realized that there's an O(n * log(n)) solution (as opposed to the O(n log^2(n)) solution I'd originally gone with), and I'm doing something very similar to what I did in the first star, but instead of counting the bit among all the array entries, I'm counting only among the ones with the pattern of bits that were 'locked in' previously.